-As you travel from the underground and dark levels of the Museum, you can almost feel a physical lift of your spirits as you pass segregation and start to see the triumphs that leaders and movements in African American culture.
+As you travel from the underground levels of the Museum, you can almost feel a physical lift of your spirits.
+As you pass segregation, you start to see the triumphs that leaders and movements in African American culture.
 The culmination of the museum on the top floor where history starts moving at a wonderful pace.

 As the New York Times quoted “The effect is confusing, but history is confusing.
 If it isn’t, it’s not history; it’s fiction.
-Mr. Bunch and his curators understand this and they keep the story complicated, lobbing more topics and words in our direction than you can possibly hope to catch, never mind absorb, in one visit.”
+Mr. Bunch and his curators understand this and they keep the story complicated.
+(They are) lobbing more topics and words in our direction than you can possibly hope to catch, never mind absorb, in one visit.”

 You are given opportunities as you move through the museum for a virtual interview.
 In this private room, you can record your thoughts on the museum.
 As I listened to my husband and daughter reflect on the experience, I could see the sadness and emotion.
 However, the overwhelming feeling as you walk out of the museum is a sense of true pride.